Sign in tofeather

 Most ketamine alumni describe the shift as a felt-sense thing: sitting in a chair and being present in it, a meal they actually taste, the weight of their own hands.
 Small embodied moments stacking into a baseline.

-Sleep, movement, connection, and meaning do the long work.
+Sleep, movement, connection, and meaning do the long work of ketamine addiction rehab.
 The target is a life where the body can be inhabited rather than escaped.

 Ready to come back